codecygen/063_Redux-Project-Advanced/README.md

 Reducers must be pure, side-effect free, synchronous functions.
 This is why, async code is not used in reducer.

 Async tasks and side-effect should be executed inside the "components" (e.g. useEffect()) and Inside the "action creators".

+# Thunk
+Thunk is a function that delays an action until later.
+It means an action creator function does NOT return the action itself but another function which eventually returns the action.

+- React-Redux-Action-Creator-Thunk